-To improve the health outcomes of Georgians through promotion of quality nutrition care practice by assisting qualified employees of the Georgia Department of Public Health’s Women, Infants, and Children’s Special Supplemental Nutrition Program (WIC) to obtain the Registered Dietitians competent to practice at entry level.
+To improve the health outcomes of Georgians through promotion of quality nutrition care practice by assisting qualified employees of the Georgia Department of Public Health’s Special Supplemental Program for Women, Infants, and Children to become Registered Dietitians competent to practice at entry-level.

-The program concentration for the Georgia Department of Public Health WIC Dietetic Internship is Community Nutrition/Public Health, which includes 1,200 hours of s experiences: 504 hours in community nutrition, public health research, life-cycle and health promotion; 504 hours in medical nutrition therapy; and 192 hours in food service.
+The program concentration for the Georgia Department of Public Health WIC Dietetic Internship is Community Nutrition/Public Health, which includes a minimum of 1,200 supervised practice hours in community nutrition, public health research, life-cycle, and health promotion; medical nutrition therapy; and foodservice.

 The Dietetic Internship Program provides an opportunity for employees of the Georgia Department of Public Health WIC Program and our contracted WIC agency at Grady Hospital who have met the admission requirements for Registered Dietitian (RD) eligibility, to complete the Core Competencies for Dietitians (CD) through supervised practices.
 Interns should be released from employment responsibilities for a minimum of twenty-four (24) hours per week.
 This time will allow interns to participate in planned program experiences to achieve basic competencies.

 Emphasis is placed on the development of competence in providing nutrition services as integral parts of health programs, especially public health programs.
 Individualized study permits interns to achieve professional development goals.
 Program flexibility provides opportunity for meeting individual needs and interests.

 Self-Assessment and faculty evaluation assist in improving practice and professional development.
 A base is provided for lifelong self-development to improve knowledge and skills.